 - Emotional abuse: This could include verbal, emotional, and psychological abuse such as assaults, threats, coercion, harassment, isolation, humiliation, and intimidation.

 - Sexual abuse: This type of heinous abuse occurs when a caregiver inappropriately touches a resident who does not have the capacity to understand or consent.
 It includes fondling, exposure, intercourse, or any other sexual activity.

 - Neglect: Whether willful or passive, depriving a resident of their basic physical or emotional needs can constitute neglect.
 This can involve anything from failing to change bedsheets to refusing to administer appropriate medical care.

-- Financial: Financial elder abuse includes withholding, misusing, or stealing an older adult’s resources.
+- Financial: Financial elder abuse includes withholding, misusing, or stealing an older adult’s resources such as a credit card.
 Various types of conduct can constitute financial abuse, such as scamming, forging signatures, and coercing an elder to sign important financial documents.

 If you suspect any type of abuse or neglect, get help immediately.
-Inform the elder care facility’s administration, alert the proper authorities, and speak to a nursing home abuse lawyer.
-For more information about where to report abuse and how to handle the resulting legal matters, call our team today.
+Inform the facility’s administration, alert the proper authorities, and speak to a nursing home abuse lawyer.
+For more information about where to report abuse and how to handle the resulting legal matters, call our law firm today.

-Our team can assist with all aspects of a nursing home abuse case, from collecting evidence and calculating damages to filing insurance claims and litigation.
-Our nursing home abuse lawyers in Duval County, FL can also advise you on your legal options and help you navigate through statutes of limitations on personal injury (Florida Statutes §95.11(3)(a)), contract law, medical malpractice law, and even criminal law.
+Our team can assist with all aspects of nursing home abuse lawsuits, from collecting evidence and calculating damages to filing paperwork and initiating court proceedings.
+Our nursing home abuse lawyers in Duval County, FL, can also advise you on your legal options and help you navigate through statutes of limitations on personal injury (Florida Statutes §95.11(3)(a)), contract law, medical malpractice law, and even criminal law.